litianliu/fDBD-OOD/README.md

 This repository contains code for the paper [Fast Decision Boundary based Out-of-Distribution Detector](https://arxiv.org/abs/2312.11536) (ICML 2024) by Litian Liu and Yao Qin.

-Besides this codebase, we also demo the implementation and performance of our algorithm fDBD on [OpenOOD Benchmark](https://github.com/Jingkang50/OpenOOD/tree/main).
-See [Colab Version](https://colab.research.google.com/drive/1ebGFVrLZJ2HpO5R-VTkhG2akK3oqsOxK?usp=sharing) here.
+Besides this codebase, our algorithm fDBD is also available on the [OpenOOD Benchmark](https://github.com/Jingkang50/OpenOOD/tree/main).

 ## Setup